 How does Huntsville compare to Nashville and Birmingham?

 Huntsville has a lower cost of living than Nashville (which has grown expensive) and a stronger job market than Birmingham.
-Huntsville offers better school options than both cities overall.
+School options in Huntsville are stronger than both cities.
 Nashville has a far superior nightlife and entertainment scene.
-Birmingham offers more cultural diversity and a larger hospital system for specialized care.
+Birmingham has more cultural diversity and UAB Medical Center for specialized healthcare.